-The following discussion is not a complete statement of the law pertaining to dissenters' rights under the Connecticut Business Act and is qualified in its entirety by the full text of Part XIII (Sections 33-855 through 33-872) of that Act.
+The following discussion is not a complete statement of the law pertaining to dissenters' rights under the Connecticut Business Act and is qualified in its entirety by the full text of Part XIII (Sections 33-855 through 33-872) of that

 Holders of Shares do not have dissenters' rights as a result of the Offer.
 However, in connection with the Merger, holders of Shares, by complying with the provisions of Part XIII of the Connecticut Business Act, have certain rights to dissent and to require the surviving company in the Merger to purchase their Shares for fair value.
-In general, a holder of Shares will be entitled to exercise "dissenters' rights" under the Connecticut Business Act only if such holder of Shares (i) delivers to the Company prior to the time the vote is taken with respect to the Merger, written notice of his or her intent to demand payment for his or her Shares in favor of the Merger.
-If the statutory procedures relating to dissenters' rights are complied with, such rights could result in a judicial determination of the fair value of the Shares immediately before the Merger, The value so determined could be more or less than the Consideration.
+In general, a holder of Shares will be entitled to exercise "dissenters' rights" under the Connecticut Business Act only if such holder of Shares (i) delivers to the Company prior to the time the vote is taken with respect to the Merger, written notice of his or her intent to demand payment for his or her Shares if the Merger is effectuated and (ii) does not vote his or her Shares in favor of the Merger.
+If the statutory procedures relating to dissenters' rights are complied with, such rights could result in a judicial determination of the fair value of the Shares.
+The "fair value" would be determined based on the value of the Shares immediately before the Merger, excluding any appreciation or depreciation in anticipation of the Merger.
+The value so determined could be more or less than the Consideration.